 Pros and Cons

 Either Monday.com or Trello, each of them has advantages and disadvantages.
 So perhaps between the two, the best tool for you is not the best or not suitable for someone else.
 Because it’s depending on your needs.
-For that reason, we summarize the pros and cons of the three.
+For that reason, we summarize the pros and cons of the two.

 The best thing about Trello is its ease of use, even for the first time users.
 Because everything is already set up in Trello, so you just use it without having to do a lot of configuration.